AnneW563/AnneW563.github.io/content/projects/cyclistic_report.md

 a day, or there could be lots of riders taking the bikes out just once or twice in the year.
-This is something that could be very different between members and casual riders, and is important to take note of when considering the likelihood that casual riders will choose to become members.
+This is something that could be very different between members and casual riders, and is important to take note of when considering whether casual riders are likely to choose to become members.

 ## Analysis